fractalwagmi/react-sdk/README.md

 ```

 This will generate a buy transaction and request user approval.
 Like the
-`useSignTransaction` hook, this hook returns the transaction signature and is
+`useSignAndSendTransaction` hook, this hook returns the transaction signature and is
 resolved as soon as the user approves the transaction, not when the transaction
 is posted to the chain.